⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

-One of the best things about the Woolly Bugger is that it can be tied in a number of different colors or sizes to match the forage in whichever waterway you want to fish.
-In other words, fly tying patterns like the Woolly Bugger can resemble large nymphs, baitfish, leeches, insects, crayfish, shrimp, or small crabs when stripped through the water.
-While the Woolly Bugger is most often used to catch trout in freshwater rivers and streams, it is such a versatile fly that it can even be used when saltwater fishing for red drum or seatrout.
+The best thing about Woolly Bugger flies is that they can be tied in several different colors or sizes to match the forage in whichever waterway you want to fish.
+In other words, tying patterns like the Woolly Bugger can resemble large nymphs, baitfish, leeches, insects, crayfish, shrimp, or small crabs when stripped through the water, which explains why Woolly Bugger flies are some of the most popular of all fly fishing flies.
+While the Woolly Bugger is most often used to catch trout in freshwater rivers and streams, it is such a versatile fly that even saltwater anglers have reported successfully fishing Woolly Buggers for red drum and seatrout.

 You are now ready to tie one of the most popular fly tying patterns for trout in six simple steps.
 Start by securing your size 4 hook in your fly tying vise, and then follow the directions to tie a Woolly Bugger.